chthai64/SwipeRevealLayout/README.md

 public class Adapter extends RecyclerView.Adapter {
   // This object helps you save/restore the open/close state of each view private final ViewBinderHelper viewBinderHelper = new ViewBinderHelper();

+  public Adapter() {
+    // uncomment the line below if you want to open only one row at a time
+    // binderHelper.setOpenOnlyOne(true);
+  }

   @Override
   public void onBindViewHolder(ViewHolder holder, int position) {